SirMacho2/sprite_sgdk_converter/README.md

 # sprite_sgdk_converter
-utility to create stripites to SGDK
+utility to create stprites to SGDK